vpetrigo/spwm/README.md

 ## Requirements

 - Hardware timer that can interrupt at a consistent frequency
-- Timer frequency must be at least 100x the desired PWM channel frequency
+- Timer frequency must be at least 100x the desired PWM channel frequency to achieve 1% duty cycle resolution capabilities
 - Callbacks must be short and non-blocking (they run in interrupt context)

 ## Example